 It's difficult to avoid Munich's central station when exploring Europe by train, more international destinations can be reached by train from here than any other station in Europe.

-Fortunately if you're lucky enough to be taking a train to the likes of Austria, Croatia, France, Hungary, Italy, Slovenia, Switzerland or The Czech Republic, Munchen Hbf is a fairly easy station to navigate.
+Fortunately if you're lucky enough to be taking a train to the likes of Austria, Croatia, Czechia, France, Hungary, Italy, Slovenia, or Switzerland, then Munchen Hbf is a fairly easy station to navigate.

 On the main concourse, the main access to the S-Bahn/U-Bahn platforms is to the left.